pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 ## How to contribute

-Your contribution journey takes two stages:
+Your contribution journey is in two stages:

 1. In [stage 1](#stage-1-create-and-submit-your-pr), create and submit your Pull Request to the [docs-cn](https://github.com/pingcap/docs-cn) or [docs](https://github.com/pingcap/docs) repository.